elastic/sysgrok/README.md

 Performance analysis and optimisation with LLMs

 positional arguments:
-  {analyzecmd,code,explainfunction,findfaster,stacktrace,topn}
+  {analyzecmd,code,explainfunction,explainprocess,debughost,findfaster,stacktrace,topn}
                         The sub-command to execute
-    analyzecmd          Analyze the output of CLI tools to find the root cause of an issue and suggest remediations code                Summarise profiler-annoted code and suggest optimisations explainfunction     Explain what a function does and suggest optimisations findfaster          Search for faster alternatives to a provided library or program stacktrace          Summarise a stack trace and suggest changes to optimise the software topn                Summarise Top-N output from a profiler and suggest improvements
+    analyzecmd          Summarise the output of a command, optionally with respect to a problem under investigation code                Summarise profiler-annoted code and suggest optimisations explainfunction     Explain what a function does and suggest optimisations explainprocess      Explain what a process does and suggest optimisations debughost           Debug an issue by executing CLI tools and interpreting the output findfaster          Search for faster alternatives to a provided library or program stacktrace          Summarise a stack trace and suggest changes to optimise the software topn                Summarise Top-N output from a profiler and suggest improvements

 options:
-  -h, --help            show this help message and exit -v, --verbose         Verbose output
-  -d, --debug           Debug output
+  -h, --help            show this help message and exit -d, --debug           Debug output
   -e, --echo-input      Echo the input provided to perf-copilot.
-Useful when input is piped in and you want to see what it is -m MODEL, --model MODEL
+Useful when input is piped in and you want to see what it is --output-format OUTPUT_FORMAT
+                        Specify the output format for the LLM to use -m MODEL, --model MODEL
                         The OpenAI model to use.
 Must be one of the chat completion models.
 See https://platform.openai.com/docs/models/model-endpoint-compatibility for valid options.
   --temperature TEMPERATURE
                         ChatGPT temperature.
 See OpenAI docs.
+  --max-concurrent-queries MAX_CONCURRENT_QUERIES
+                        Maximum number of parallel queries to OpenAI
 ```

 # Feature Requests, Bugs and Suggestions